Netplayz/Netplayz/README.md

-# 👋 Hi there, I'm Netplayz
+# 👋 Hi there, I'm NetByte

 ### Learning more about Discord bot development, Python, Web Development & AI.